KusionStack/kusionstack.io/docs_versioned_docs/version-v0.12/3-concepts/3-kusion-module/3-app-dev-guide.md

 └── project.yaml
 ```

-Select the module you need from the result of `kusion mod list` and execute `kusion mod add kawesome` to add `kawesome` into your project.
+Select the module you need from the result of `kusion mod list` and execute `kusion mod add kawesome` to add `kawesome` into your Stack.

 Once you have added the `kawesome` module, the `kcl.mod` file will be updated to look like this.